zfxbear/ECS_150-Project.1/Report.md

 6.Using the `fork()`,`exec()`and `wait` to display the output

-## CallCommandm, SplitCommand and PipeCommand
+## CallCommand, SplitCommand and PipeCommand
 ```c
     int callcommand(int commandnum){
       pid_t pid = fork();